maestro-server/webdocs/docs/installing/themes.rst

         - "API_URL=http://localhost:8888"
         - "THEME=gold"

-There are fill options to choose.
+There are some options to choose.

 -------